Bon Scott was the wildcard frontman for AC/DC who had a reputation for partying – until one night in London the party

 “My new schoolmates threatened to kick the sh*t out of me when they heard my Scottish accent,” Scott said.
 “I had one week to learn to speak like them if I wanted to remain intact… It made me all the more determined to speak my own way.
 That’s how I got my name, you know.
 The Bonny Scot, see?”

 That determination not to live the way others wanted to would get Scott into trouble as a young man.
 He dropped out of school at 15 and was eventually arrested for stealing gasoline.

 After that, he was rejected by the Australian Army and spent several years working odd jobs.
 But Bon Scott always had a powerful voice and in 1966, he started his first band, the Spektors.
 Scott found some minor success in these early years touring with different bands.

 In 1974, a drunken Scott got into an argument with members of the band he was playing with.
 After throwing a bottle of Jack Daniels on the floor, he took off on his motorcycle.
 Scott suffered a serious crash and was in a coma for several days.

 By the time he recovered, he was looking for a new band.
 As luck would have it, a new band formed by two fellow emigrant Scotsmen, Malcolm and Angus Young, was also looking for a singer.

 Bon Scott And AC/DC

 Bon Scott signed on to AC/DC as the frontman when their previous frontman refused to go on stage.
 It was through Scott’s checkered past and rebellious attitude that the band cemented itself as a raucous, crude rock group.
 Scott, who had been rejected from the army because he was “socially maladjusted,” brought that attitude into AC/DC.
 And it stuck.

 But the stress of constant touring and performing began to wear on Scott.
-Prone to alcoholism, Scott drank heavily throughout this period.
+Prone to alcoholism, he drank heavily throughout this period.
 Meanwhile, their album Highway to Hell broke the US Top 100 chart, making AC/DC a major act almost overnight.